chef/chef-web-docs/chef_master/source/install_bootstrap.rst

 .. tag chef_client_bootstrap_stages

-The following diagram shows the stages of the bootstrap operation, and then the list below the diagram describes in greater detail each of those stages.
+The following diagram shows the stages of the bootstrap operation, and the list below the diagram describes each of those stages in greater detail.

 .. image:: ../../images/chef_bootstrap.png